 Our investment strategy contemplates that we will focus on investing capital in originated transactions that are sourced by our Sub-Adviser.
 Originated transactions may include transactions that are privately negotiated and sourced on a proprietary basis.
 Because our Sub-Adviser manages other investment funds whose mandates include participating in such transactions, such investments will need to be made on a co-investment basis.
 The 1940 Act imposes significant limits on co-investment with our Sub-Adviser or its affiliates.
-We generally will not be permitted to co-invest alongside Main Street or its affiliates in privately negotiated transactions unless we obtain an exemptive order from the SEC or the transaction is otherwise permitted under existing regulatory guidance, such as syndicated transactions where price is the only negotiated term, and will not participate in transactions where other terms are negotiable.
-We and Main Street and certain of its affiliates have sought such an exemptive order, although there is no assurance that we will obtain the requested relief.
-In the event the SEC does not grant us relief, we will only participate in co-investments that are allowed under existing regulatory guidance, which would reduce the amount of transactions in which we can participate and make it more difficult for us to implement our investment objective.
+We generally will not be permitted to co-invest alongside Main Street or its affiliates in privately negotiated transactions unless we obtain an exemptive order from the SEC or the transaction is otherwise permitted under existing regulatory guidance, such as syndicated transactions where order, although there is no assurance that we will obtain the requested relief.
+In the event the SEC does not grant us relief, we will only participate in co-investment our investment objective.
 Even if we are able to obtain exemptive relief, we are unable to participate in certain transactions originated by Main Street or its affiliates, including during the period prior to receiving such relief.